 Because this initial stage must carry the weight of the entire rocket (with payload and unspent fuel), it is usually the biggest and most powerful section.

-As the rocket accelerates, it initially encounters an increase in air resistance.
-But as it moves higher, the atmosphere becomes thinner and the air resistance lessens.
+As the rocket accelerates, it initially encounters an increase in air resistance -- which it must also overcome through brute thrust.
+But, as it moves higher, the atmosphere becomes thinner and the air resistance lessens.

 Once the first stage has completed its duty, rockets usually drop that section and ignite their second stage.
 The second stage has less work to do (because it has less mass to move) and has the advantage of having a thinner atmosphere to contend with.

-For this reason, the second stage often only consists of a single-engine.
-Most rockets will also jettison their fairings at this stage too (this is pointed cap at the rocket's tip that protects the payload).
+For this reason, the second stage often only consists of a single engine.
+Most rockets will also jettison their fairings at this stage too (this is a pointed cap at the rocket's tip that protects the payload).

 In the past, discarded lower sections of the rocket would simply burn up in the atmosphere.
-But starting in around the 1980s, engineers began designing these sections to be recoverable and reusable.
+But starting around the early-1980s, engineers began designing these sections to be recoverable and reusable.

 Private companies like SpaceX and Blue Origin have taken this principle further and have designed them to be able to return to Earth and land themselves.
 This is beneficial, as the more parts that can be reused, the cheaper rocket launches can become.